AltonDAlmeida/VitalSync_GuideWire/README.md

 2. System maintains an insurance pool
 3. Payouts are triggered automatically based on conditions

 **Payment Security**
-We plan to integrate secure payment gateways such as:
+ We plan to integrate secure payment gateways such as Razorpay
- Razorpay
  Stripe